roo-oliv/parameters-validation/README.md

 validating input parameters though it might be the case one wants to mock some or all of the validations.

-Functions decorated with `@validate_parameters` are appended with a `mock_validations` method that accepts a dictionary mapping parameters to mock validations:
+Beyond [skipping validation](#skipping-validations), functions decorated with `@validate_parameters` are appended with a `mock_validations` method that accepts a dictionary mapping parameters to mock validations:

 ```python
 from parameters_validation import no_whitespaces, validate_parameters